XpiritBV/xamarin-hands-on-labs/Lab01/Android/readme.md

     // Set our view from the "main" layout resource SetContentView(Resource.Layout.Main);

-    // Get our button from the layout resource,
-    // and attach an event to it
-    Button button = FindViewById<Button>(Resource.Id.button1);
+    var adapter = new ArrayAdapter(this, Android.Resource.Layout.SimpleListItem1);

     var listView = FindViewById<ListView>(Resource.Id.listView1);

-    button.Click += delegate
-    {
-        var adapter = new ArrayAdapter(this, Android.Resource.Layout.SimpleListItem1);

-        adapter.AddAll(_data.Cities);
+    adapter.AddAll(data.Cities);
     listView.Adapter = adapter;
-    };
 }
 ```

 This code obtains a reference to the newly added `ListView`.
-In the `Click` handler for the button, an `ArrayAdapter` is created and bound to the `ListView`.
+An `ArrayAdapter` is created and bound to the `ListView`.
 Since this is a simple list containing only strings, the array is bound to the reserved `Android.Resource.Layout.SimpleListItem1` layout.
 This is a default item type in a ListView.

 Note that the list of cities is copied into the adapter, and that the adapter is then bound to the `ListView` by setting its `Adapter` property.

-Now if we run the app, the list will be populated when the button is clicked.
+Now if we run the app, the list will be populated when it launches.

 ![List of cities](./images/android08.png)

 ### Adding navigation

 As a final step, we’re going to add navigation to the app.
 When we click on an item in the list, we will navigate to a new screen.

 To add a new screen, we need a new activity and a new layout.
 First, create the new layout.
 Add a new item to the project in the `Resources\layout` folder, of type `Android Layout`.
 Name it `CityView.axml`.